 Implementing a Garnishment

-In order to implement a garnishment or wage attachment against any member of the military or any civilian employee of the Department of Defense (DOD), an income withholding order, or similar process, must be served upon DFAS at the following address:
+In order to implement a garnishment or wage attachment against any member of the military or any civilian employee of the DOD, an income withholding order, or similar process, must be served upon DFAS at the following address: